Lithium for Bipolar Disorder

 - Decreased thyroid function (which can be treated with thyroid hormone)

-Notify your doctor if you experience persistent symptoms from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, fainting, confusion, slurred speech, or rapid heart rate.
+Notify your doctor if you suspect you may have persistent side effects from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, fainting, confusion, slurred speech, or rapid heart rate.

 Tell your doctor about history of cancer, heart disease, kidney disease, epilepsy, and allergies.
 Make sure your doctor knows about all other drugs you are taking.
 Avoid products that are low in sodium (salt) since a low sodium diet can lead to excessively high lithium levels.
 While taking lithium, use caution when driving or using machinery and limit alcoholic beverages.